MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 ## Submitting user attributes to endpoints

 In the Microsoft Entra admin center, you can configure user attributes as required or optional.
 This configuration determines how Microsoft Entra responds when you make a call to its endpoints.
-Optional attributes are not mandatory for the signUp process to complete.
-Therefore, when all attributes are optional, they must be provided before the username is verified or the signUp process is finished.
+Optional attributes are not mandatory for the sign-up flow to complete.
+Therefore, when all attributes are optional, they must be submitted before the username is verified.
+Otherwise, the sign-up completes without the optional attributes.

 The following table summarizes when it's possible to submit user attributes to Microsoft Entra endpoints.